top of page

 She is a Fellow of the Econometric Society, a fellow of the Game Theory Society and an Economic Theory Fellow.
 She is currently a Vice president of the Game Theory Society.
 She is a member of the Academia Europaea and the American Academy of Arts and Sciences and a recipient of the CNRS Silver medal.

-Title of the keynote presentation: TBA
+Title of the keynote presentation: Stable outcomes in simple cooperative games

 Gabrielle Demange